November 19, 2020; revised November 24, 2020; August 23, 2022

 - Many suttā are designed to convey “conventional” meanings while keeping the “deep meanings” embedded in them.

-- It is those “deep meanings” that bring out the uniqueness of Buddha Dhamma.
+- Those “deep meanings” bring out the uniqueness of Buddha Dhamma.

 - Word-to-word translation of the suttā does not convey the message of the Buddha.
 Examples are critical Pāli words like ānāpāna, anicca, and anatta.

-- The surviving three original commentaries in the Pāli Canon (Tipiṭaka) can verify the keywords/phrases’ deep meanings.
+- The surviving three original commentaries in the Pāli Canon (Tipiṭaka) can verify the deep meanings of the keywords/phrases.
 Once a Noble Person clarifies them with Patisambhidā Ñāna, any other Noble Person can explain those meanings to others.

 - Posts on the three Piṭaka: “Tipiṭaka – A Systematic Approach.”